VenkataBhaskarr/mini-ReconciliationAlgorithm/README.md

             childNode.appendChild(h2Att)
             mainContainer.appendChild(childNode)
 ```

+On short it takes data/state and changes/outputs the DOM which makes developers focus only on the state.

 This is where virtualDOM concept comes into picture, It is a javascript object where it stores the current version of DOM tree and everytime the state changes first VDOM would update only the changed state/keys in the object and then try to update the DOM accordingly
 with lots of optimzations thanks to REACT and its community.